 The constants $c_i$ in this expression are in essence combinations of the spherical multipole moments of $J^\mu_{\text{nuclear}}(\mathbf r)$ containing structural information about the many-body wave functions of the parent and daughter nuclei.
 The simplifying approximation~\eqref{eq:expansion0} amounts to keeping only the leading-order term $c_0$ in the expansion~\eqref{eq:expansion1}, which in many cases is well justified.
-For some isotopes, however, electroweak selection rules demand that $c_0=0.$ Indeed, if the mother and daughter isotopes have different spin and parity then at least one of the leptons is required to carry a non-vanishing orbital angular momentum.
-Since a lepton's wave function corresponding to the orbital angular momentum $l$ has the asymptotic form $(p r)^l$ at small $r,$ the matrix element of such a transition, Eq.~\eqref{eq:matrix_element}, will necessarily contain terms proportional to $\left(p_{e} R\right)^l(p_\nu R)^{l'}$ with $l+l'>0.$ The worst case scenario, known as a {\it forbidden non-unique transition}, is when the selection rules admit for the presence of several commensurate leading-order terms on the fight hand side of the asymptotic expansion Eq.~\eqref{eq:expansion1}.
-For such a transition one has to assume that the matrix element~\eqref{eq:expansion1} contains several unknown constants $c_i$ each multiplying its own unique function of energy.
+For some isotopes, however, electroweak selection rules demand that $c_0=0$.
+Indeed, if the mother and daughter isotopes have different spin and parity, at least one of the leptons is required to carry a non-vanishing orbital angular momentum.
+Since a lepton's wave function corresponding to the orbital angular momentum $l$ has the asymptotic form $(p r)^l$ at small $r,$ the matrix element of such a transition, Eq.~\eqref{eq:matrix_element}, will necessarily contain terms proportional to $\left(p_{e} R\right)^l(p_\nu R)^{l'}$ with $l+l'>0.$ The worst case scenario, known as a {\it forbidden non-unique transition}, is when the selection rules admit for the presence of several commensurate leading-order terms on the right hand side of the asymptotic expansion Eq.~\eqref{eq:expansion1}.
+For such a transition the matrix element~\eqref{eq:expansion1} contains several unknown constants $c_i$, each multiplying its own unique function of energy.
 If that happens, the cancellation of the unknown constants, such as the one seen in Eq.~\eqref{eq:preestimate}, does not occur and the neutrino capture cross-section cannot be inferred from the isotope's life time.